Cameo-Parkway Records: Decline and shutdown

 In early 1964, three near-simultaneous events sent Cameo-Parkway into a sharp decline from which it would never fully recover.
 The first was the move of American Bandstand from Philadelphia to Los Angeles in February.
-Suddenly, Cameo-Parkway's primary source of national exposure and promotion was gone.
+Cameo-Parkway's primary source of national exposure and promotion was gone.
 Just as devastating (as it was to many other American labels) was the second event: the onslaught of the British Invasion in 1964/1965, which dramatically changed the tastes of the American record buying public.
 In a 2021 retrospective, Ken Barnes, analyzing the hit acts of 1963, noted that Cameo-Parkway acts were among the hardest hit by the Invasion, with most acts associated with them suffering permanent career damage; Barnes also cited the Bandstand move and the rise of Motown Records as other factors in Cameo-Parkway's downfall.
 Cameo tried to keep pace by licensing a handful of early British beat group singles, including the first two singles by the Kinks, but none made the US charts.

 The third and final event was that Bernie Lowe had become increasingly disenchanted with the business side of record making and, suffering from nervous exhaustion and bouts of depression, he sold his stake in the company in 1964.
 Mann and Appel soon followed.
 By mid-1965 none of Cameo-Parkway's founding trio were associated with the label, and their biggest stars (Bobby Rydell and Chubby Checker) had also left.
-Cameo's new management was unable to replicate its success with artists like Jo Ann Campbell, Maynard Ferguson, Clark Terry, the instrumental group LeRoy & His Rockin' Fellers, and TV-stars-turned-singers such as Clint Eastwood and Merv Griffin.
+Cameo's new management was unable to replicate its success with artists such as Jo Ann Campbell, Maynard Ferguson, Clark Terry, the instrumental group LeRoy & His Rockin' Fellers, and Clint Eastwood and Merv Griffin.